ConorWarrilow/Academic-Success-Analysis/readme.md

 # $${\color{#00D8DB}\text{6.
 Results}}$$
-The final result of the stacked ensemble was an accuracy score of 83.82%, just 0.31% below the kaggle leaderboard highscore, which is an increase of roughly 1.8% in comparison to our single XGBoost model.
+The final result of the stacked ensemble was an accuracy score of 83.82%, just 0.31% below the kaggle leaderboard highscore, which is an increase of roughly 1.8% when compared to our single XGBoost model.

 # $${\color{#00D8DB}\text{7.
 Further Analysis}}$$
 While our leaderboard score score is quite nice, the goal here wasn't to score high on the leaderboard, rather, our goal is aimed at the early detection of students at risk of dropping out.
-When using accuracy score, we're simply aiming to maximize our classification accuracy over the 3 classes, with all classes being weighted with equal importance.
-Instead of using accuracy, we need to alter our model and metric to put more emphasis on being able to detect the dropout class, which is where class weights and alternative metrics come in to play.
+When using accuracy score, we're simply aiming to maximize our classification accuracy over the 3 classes, with all classes weighted with equal importance.
+Instead of using accuracy, we need to alter our model and metric to put more emphasis on detecting the dropout class, which is where class weights and alternative metrics come in to play.

 ## $${\color{#00A5A8}\text{7.1 Changing our Metric}}$$
 For classification problems, other metrics such as f1 score - whether it be the standard, weighted, micro or macro variant - are commonly used, as well as ROC AUC.